 NLP: why the strange name?

-The name Neuro-linguistic Programming was created some time in the 1970's in an attempt to provide a comprehensive title for the huge body of knowledge that NLP was already becoming.
+The name was created, supposedly around 1975, in an attempt to provide a comprehensive title for the huge body of knowledge that NLP was already becoming.
 The name is explained:

 Neuro: NLP explores how our physiology/neurology is involved in everything we do